Putney to Wimbledon line: Putney Junction lines

 To link the Richmond line at Point Pleasant Junction with the Fulham to Wimbledon line at East Putney Junction, the Putney Junction lines opened on 1 July 1889.
 As authorised on 10 August 1882, both up and down lines were to have diverged from the Richmond line to the north, and then crossed high over that line turning south to join the Wimbledon line.
 The Richmond line was becoming congested, however, and quadrupling of it necessitated a grade-separated junction from Point Pleasant; the down line diverged on the south side to reach East Putney Junction.
-The change of plan was made within existing limits of deviation and no specific powers were taken, but Major-General Hutchinson on his inspection for the Board of Trade said that if doubts arose, formal powers should be obtained in a future Act.
+The change of plan was made within existing limits of deviation and no specific powers were taken, but Major-General Hutchinson on his inspection for the Board of Trade said that if doubts arose, formal powers should be obtained in a future act of Parliament.
 It seems was never done.

 The earlier half-hourly service of the District Railway had been enhanced to give a 15 minute frequency, and the addition of the LSWR trains on 1 July 1889 added 12 LSWR trains daily each way between Wimbledon and Waterloo.
 These trains used the double junction with the main lines at the London end of Wimbledon station, and ran to the main station there.

 Revenue

 The District Railway found the new line very lucrative: Wimbledon generated a high proportion of first-class tickets.
-The District Railway chairman, J S Forbes, was able to say in 1896 that the line had increased the company's receipts by over 44% in six years.
+The District Railway chairman, J. S. Forbes, was able to say in 1896 that the line had increased the company's receipts by over 44% in six years.